hamoid/long-hugo-doc/README.md

 Hugo will use the following prioritized list.
 If a file isn’t present, then the next one in the list will be used.
 This enables you to craft specific layouts when you want to without creating more templates than necessary.
-For most sites only the \_default file at the end of the list will be needed.
+For most sites, only the `_default` file at the end of the list will be needed.

 Users can specify the `type` and `layout` in the [front-matter](#content.front-matter.md). `Section`